kushagra-sharma10/kushagra-sharma10/README.md

-- 👋 Hi, I’m @kushagra-sharma10
-- 👀 I’m interested in Machine Learning/NLP
-- 🌱 I’m currently learning Web Development/Deployment
 -  💞️ I’m looking to collaborate on Expert Systems
 - 📫 How to reach me ...www.linkedin.com/in/kushagrasharma10
                   email: sharmakushagra666@gmail.com